Sunshine Coast Council is delivering an exciting new project to check-in with all community venues located across our region.

 Where to from here

-On completion of the Check-in period, council will gather and analyse all the responses received.
+Council will now gather and analyse all the responses received.
 Keep up to date with the progress of the project by checking back into this page.

 For more information, contact council’s Community Planning Officer via email: email@example.com.